satplat/timelapse/README.md

 # TimeLapse
 Select a region and get a timelapse video for it.
 This project is powered by **satplat** APIs, you can find it from apieco.ir.
 At first this program will submit an area using provided coordinates, then it will download RGB images for this year (Every month may contain over 3 images) and saves it into **.image** directory and this directory will be deleted as soon as video is created.

+## What's new
+In the latest version you can select an index to download the index for the image that is downloaded.
+Go to _internal/downloader.go_, line 73.
+Put the index you want, and it will create a csv file for every image.

 ## Dependencies
 For converting images into video, you need ffmpeg script, which you can download it by running the command below.